Learn how to configure the ALTA Ethernet Gateway 4 using the local configuration page (HTTP Interface).

 - Configure the gateway.

-Connect the gateway to a local Ethernet network that supports DHCP, and power the gateway on.
+Connect the gateway to a local Ethernet network that supports DHCP and power on the gateway.
 Once the gateway receives an IP address, the bottom LED will go green.
 This indicates the gateway has a valid IP and local connection to the Ethernet network.
-You will need to find the IP address that is assigned to the gateway (which might require you to check the IP assignment from the DHCP server).
+You will need to find the IP address assigned to the gateway, which might require you to check the IP assignment from the DHCP server.
 Once you get the IP address, you can enter the IP into a web browser.
-At this point, the gateway’s local configuration page will not be active (as it is inactive by default for security), so you will see a message that indicates “The interface is currently turned off”.
+At this point, the gateway’s local configuration page will not be active (it is inactive by default for security), so you will see a message that indicates, “The interface is currently turned off.”
 If you see this message, you know you have the correct IP address of the gateway.

 Activate the HTTP Interface (local configuration page)

-In order to activate the gateway’s HTTP Interface, you will perform the following steps.
+To activate the gateway’s HTTP Interface, you perform the following steps.